Interview with Gerry Nucifora (Boom Operator) from The Matrix Reloaded and Revolutions (2003)

 GERRY: When I was eighteen and had just left high school I went back to Sicily where I had lived until I was six years old.
 I went to this little island off the coast of Sicily where there were cameras and other equipment being unloaded off a boat.
 I was a musician so I was playing in this hotel and a girl came up and bought me a drink and asked me if I was a professional musician.
 I said no, I’ve just finished high school, what do you do?
 She said she was an actress making a movie on the island for about five or six days.
 I had never seen a movie being made so she asked if I wanted to come on set.

 That day they were doing a night shoot, so I rocked down to set with tents and lights going everywhere and people moving around.
 I thought it was really exciting.
 I gave my name to this big sort of bouncer guy and he said to come and sit over here, so I sat down in front of this tent scene with the lights going and this girl came out.
 Her name was Ilona Staller, and later on I found her real name was Cicciolina, an Italian porn star.
-I sat there and then she just took off her clothes and started doing this naked scene… very interesting.
+I sat there and then she just took off her clothes and started doing this naked scene… very interesting as I always like to watch attractive women without their clothing that’s why I always visit sites like CamBB just for this purpose.
 She was just starting out and was really young, really gorgeous, and a nice person.
 After that I thought, I want to get into movies!

 Most sound guys are ex rock and roll or music scene, so for a lot of them it’s a natural thing to go into, it’s like a progression.
 I have been playing music for years and years, and I have played in a few bands, but the odds of making money out of music are not that great.
 You’re always interested in sound because that’s part of your equipment; you’ve always got sound equipment.
 I worked in television when I got back from Sicily and after about three months I got a job in a television station.
 I stayed there for about three years and then I left and went freelance when I was about twenty or twenty-one … and never looked back.